emencia/emencia-django-forum/README.rst

 Yet another Django forum app.

-* Simple, no gadgets like other big forums;
+* Simple;
-* More suited for an internal team use (like a company extranet) that for big public communities;
+* More suited for an internal team use (like a company's extranet) than for big public communities;
 * Have categories that contains threads that contains messages;
 * Have thread watchs;
 * Have thread sticky mode and announce mode;